garfeng/tiled_big_tile_object/README.md

-Then you could create new Tilesets in TileD with their tile size.
+Then you could create new Tilesets in Tiled with their tile size.

 ![image-20221103221258527](README.assets/image-20221103221258527.png)